Blog Layout

 One of the main sources of overcharges with UPS is miscalculation in weight and dimensions, especially when shipping large or oversize packages.
 They offer different dimensional rates so it is essential that packages are accurately measured to avoid incurring these additional fees.
 Other common overcharges may include peak surcharge, proof of delivery fee and remote area surcharges.

 The UPS oversize surcharge is a fee charged on large packages that exceed their maximum dimensions, such as furniture or equipment shipments that exceed maximum dimensions.
 This charge is determined by weight, length, width, and height - making this often a problem for companies regularly shipping large items but can also occur due to inaccurate or incomplete dimensions information on shipment labels.
+Read more on Parcel Audit Software.

 Proof of delivery fees are charged for packages requiring signature verification at delivery addresses, which can present problems for businesses that use numerous third-party shipping services or multiple locations.
 A remote area surcharge applies when shipping to Alaska or Hawaii shipments requiring special transport arrangements; to reduce fees like these businesses should ensure all addresses are accurate as well as use multimodal logistic providers who offer multimodal solutions.